mmakaay/flask_micron/docs/users/quickstart.rst

 ``give_me_a_token()``, that could be used (just like ``/ping``) for bootstrapping the CSRF handshake cycle.

-Below, a small client example that shows how one could obtain and use a CSRF token using the `Requests`_ Python library::
+Below, some example code that shows how one could obtain and use a CSRF token using the `Requests`_ Python library::

     import requests